Concatenate Strings in Python [With Examples]

 It looks better now.

-Thinking about it, there’s no point in storing a single space in the variable string3, so we can simply write:
+Thinking about it, there’s no point in storing a single space in the variable string3, so we can write:

 >>> string1 + " " + string2